Written by Robyn Fortune

 Once recovered, she continued to travel and backpacked extensively throughout South America, and later to Tibet and Nepal, challenging herself in every sense by exploring remote, natural landscapes and pursuing the road less travelled.
 She describes these landscapes as mind-boggling and unimaginable and hiking to reach them was the challenge of her life and a series of experiences that left her feeling she could conquer anything.

-Her art took a back seat for a number of years whilst she explored the adventure wonderland of the Great Barrier Reef and surrounds, threw herself into sport, playing competition AFL, rugby, tennis and netball and was being swept along by the current of family life.
+Her art took a back seat for a number of years whilst she explored the adventure wonderland of the Great Barrier Reef and surrounds, threw herself into sport, playing competition AFL, rugby, tennis and netball and was caught up by the current of family life.

-Petra lives and works on her rainforest property and is the mother of two young, active children.
+Petra lives and works on her rainforest property and is the mother of two young children.
 She balances her family and work life by rarely separating the two.
 Her mind is always open and working, whether she is doing laundry, enjoying a coffee by her creek or working at a frenetic pace in her studio.
-She has a gift in the way she sees nature, not just in how she recreates it.
 She is a true artist who lives and breathes her craft.
 She thrives on breaking the rules, taking risks, constantly perfecting techniques and exploring new ideas.

 Petra is driven by her ability to make people feel something unique and resounding.
 High energy levels, incredible work ethic and her strive for perfection are what power this highly productive and ever-evolving artist.
-She continues to immerse herself in the natural world in order to authentically capture the essence of her work, whether it be swimming with whales in Tonga or diving amongst the turtles and coral reefs of the Great Barrier Reef.
+She continues to immerse herself in the natural world in order to authentically capture the essence of her work, whether it be swimming with whales in Tonga or diving among marine animals and coral reefs of the Great Barrier Reef.

 Petra has always known, even in the years when she wasn’t actively painting, that her creative ideas were simmering away, waiting to see daylight.
-She knew that once she surrendered herself to the intensity of her creative vision, she could become lost in her passion and her calling to commit to her art would be realised.
+She knew that once she surrendered herself to the intensity of her creative vision, she would become lost in her passion and the calling to fully commit to her art would be realised.

 Petra explains her need to consciously manage her compulsion to create and to work around the clock and the feverish feeling that she has so many more ideas than she has time to bring them all to life.
 She has spent the last few years, in both her fine art and her decorative work, on ocean themes and is excited and driven to creatively explore new themes in the coming years.